cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 ### Mad Mary's Townhouse (E3)
 > A moaning sob floats through the still, gray streets, coloring your thoughts with sadness.
 The sounds flow from a dark, two-story townhouse

+- The house is boarded up and barricaded from the inside
+	- DC

 ### Burgomaster's Mansion (E4)